 Małgorzata Broda (vocals, hand drum (bohdran), percussion instruments), Wojciech Czarnecki (guitar, vocals), Pawel Karolak (clarinet, vocals), Maciek Danek (bass guitar, vocals), Wojciech Debies (vocals, percussion instruments), Marek Jaworski (ukulele, vocals).

 The John Paul II School of Polish Language was established in 1967 by the Polish-American Educational Committee of San Francisco (PAEC).
+So right now, it celebrates 50-year anniversary!
 In addition to studying the Polish language, history and culture, students who attend the school have the unique opportunity to learn and perform traditional Polish dances.
 The Polish School children’s dance group performs regularly at various Bay Area cultural festivals.
 Classes are held on select Saturdays at the United Methodist Church, 1543 Sunnyvale Avenue, Walnut Creek.
 For more information, including enrollment information, please visit their website at: www.PolishSchool.org www.facebook.com/pages/John-Paul-II- School-of-Polish-Language

-Sokoły (Falcons in Polish) – a team of young performers who present traditional dances and songs of Poland, who work at various art projects, and learn about Polish language, history and customs, in a light-hearted and child-friendly atmosphere.
+Sokoły (Falcons in Polish) – a team of young performers who present traditional dances and songs of Poland.
+They work also at various art projects, and learn about Polish language, history and customs, in a light-hearted and child-friendly atmosphere.
 Classes are held on Saturdays, 2-4 pmin Capel Hall at Messiah Lutheran Church, 12835 Valota Rd. in Redwood City.
-Facebook: SokolyDanceGroup; firstname.lastname@example.org
+Facebook: SokolyDanceGroup; email@example.com